 1. Clean Up Around Your Outdoor AC or Heat Pump Condenser

 In times of severe weather, the most vulnerable component in your HVAC system is your outdoor condenser.
 Whether you have an air conditioner or a heat pump, you should start winterizing your HVAC equipment by cleaning the area around this unit.
 Autumn can leave condensers surrounded by colorful mounds of leaves and other debris from seasonal tree fall.
 It’s better to sweep this debris rather than use a leaf blower.
 Leaf blowers can force rocks and other small-sized items into the condenser and might damage the coils.

-If there are errant toys left leaning on or around your condenser, move them to another location and encourage kids and other residents to regularly store these in a more acceptable place.
+If there are errant toys left-leaning on or around your condenser, move them to another location and encourage kids and other residents to regularly store these in a more acceptable place.
 Although it doesn’t get windy often in San Diego, it can get windy enough to blow these things over.
-While air conditioner and heat pump condensers are built tough, it’s best to prevent impact events like these as much as possible.
+While air conditioners and heat pump condensers are built tough, it’s best to prevent impact events like these as much as possible.

 2. Take Care of Your Trees

 In the interest of protecting your outdoor condenser from impact-related damage, you definitely want to take good care of your trees.
 A surprisingly large amount of winterizing your HVAC system involves caring for things that tower over or directly about its condenser.
 Having your trees professionally limbed before winter starts will ensure that weak and dying branches are safely taken down.
 This is far preferable to having them break off unexpectedly.

 3. Have Your Roof Inspected